t-shanacodeth/therapia-counselling-service-MP1/README.md

 ### Purpose

-Therapia Counselling Service is an online therapy service for individuals seeking treatment fort heir mental health challenges.
+Therapia Counselling Service is an online therapy service for individuals seeking a safe space to be vulnerable and talk through their mental health challenges and issues surrounding their lives.

+The site can be accessed via this [link](...).

+---

 ## User Stories
 ---